kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Safety-and-Red-Teaming.md

 ## Red Team Process

-Define risk scenarios.
+Define risk scenarios
-Attempt to exploit the system.
+Attempt to exploit the system
-Record failure modes.
+Record failure modes
 Fix and re-test

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.